openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

     k8s.v1.cni.cncf.io/networks: bridge-conf,bridge-conf
 ```

-Other Pod annotation is `v1.multus-cni.io/default-network` which overrides default CNI from Multus'
-configuration file (created on DaemonSet start).
-This annotation is optional and its absence means
-Pod's default network will be ovn-kubernetes.

 Information about the Pod's interfaces are reported back by Multus also as an annotation `k8s.v1.cni.cncf.io/network-status`.
 Example below shows annotations of a Pod with two `bridge` CNI interfaces:
 ```yaml